 …to this innocent-looking blog.

 Since Cutts layed down the law on guest blogging, people panicked.

 Funny thing, Cutts was talking about scaled-up, “excuse me sir I give you content that pass copyscape for 2 backlinks” whackness.

 What people didn’t realize is that baller links from top sites will never be hated on by G.

-I’ll leave the rest of the dumbstruck SEO-world in their stricken state, while I continue to bank on my high-authority guest blogging formula.
-This is guest blogging, 2014 style.
+I’ll leave the the dumbstruck SEO-world in their stricken state, while I continue to ball out on my high-authority guest blogging formula.

 Before going any further, I want to lay down the ‘rules‘:

 - Do not use the same author bio

 - Do not use exact anchor texts in your guest post

 - Only link naturally in your guest posts (you’ll need to build resource pages on your site that are easy to link to, but always try to link to your home page in addition to a resource page)